 The CR-2 category, meanwhile, is used for unmarried children under age 21 of a U.S. citizen.
 For this subcategory, the marriage to the biological parent must have taken place before the child turned 18 and less than two years prior to petitioning for the visa.

 The I-130 Petition can be used in three ways, depending on your situation.
 Note that for each of these situations, there is still only one I-130 form that can be filed.
 In the first situation, the petitioner and the beneficiary are both legally present in the U.S., with the beneficiary currently in the U.S. with a long-term, non-immigrant status.
 They can then use the petition to get in line for an immigrant visa and convert their status to that of permanent resident.

-In the second potential scenario, the beneficiary is currently living outside of the U.S. and can use the petition to be added to the list of people awaiting visas.
+In the second potential scenario, the beneficiary is currently living outside the U.S. and can use the petition to be added to the list of people awaiting visas.
 They will then receive their visa number and use it to apply for a visa at their local U.S. consulate or embassy before immigrating to the U.S.

 Finally, the petition can also be used if the sponsoring U.S. citizen has been living abroad continuously for at least six months with the beneficiary.
-In this case, they will complete a direct consular filing, which allows for the issuance of a visa while outside of the U.S. This ensures that you will be eligible for the visa despite not currently living within the country to undergo the usual application process.
+In this case, they will complete a direct consular filing, which allows for the issuance of a visa while outside the U.S. This ensures that you will be eligible for the visa despite not currently living within the country to undergo the usual application process.

 Getting Help with Your Petition

 Speak to the immigration attorneys at Johnson and Masumi for more information about Form I-130 and how it relates to the immigration process.
 Johnson and Masumi’s experienced team of attorneys understands the intricacies of the immigration system and can assist you in selecting the correct petitions and applications, completing and submitting them, and preparing for visa interviews, if necessary.
-The firm offers free consultations to help you explain your situation and receive personalized support and guidance.
+The firm offers consultations to help you explain your situation and receive personalized support and guidance.